tocaedit/xboxshakeit/README.md

 <b>Notes</b><br>
 May Work with other controller brands?
 Enter valid digit HID Vendor ID as decimal.
 Default is 1118 (Microsoft).<br>
 May support multiple controllers?
 Untested.<br>
-May need to disable Secure Boot to instal com0com. (there are other paid virtual null modems out there)<br>
+May need Secure Boot disable in BIOS to install com0com. (there are other paid virtual null modems out there)<br>
 New WRC23 profile requires 60FPS SimHub to function properly.<br>